polotno-project/polotno-site/docs/element.md

   shadowBlur: 10,
   // url path to image
   src: 'https://example.com/image.png',
+  keepRatio: false, // can we change aspect ratio of image

   // url path to svg or image that will be used to clip image
   // cab be used for image framing